I have come to believe that the best gifts arrive unwrapped. No curly ribbons. No bows. No tags. No warnings.

 Meanwhile, Grandmother resorted to pilgrimages to the forest, too, but for different reasons.
 Scraps of bread were not going to keep her children alive, so she forced them to join her in her searches for birch tree bark.
 It actually made for a tasty batch of soup.
 They also fueled up on birch tree sap and dug deep into the snow for frozen roots, also ideal for soup.
 During the summer months—they don’t last long in Siberia—they picked wild berries, mushrooms and various flowers, which were used for other “meals.”

-Over time, the hard labor drained the life out of Aunt Mary.
-Physically weaker than the males around her, Mary died of starvation.
+Over time, the hard labor drained the life out of Aunt Mary and my grandfather.

 Death became a routine part of their lives.
 Dead bodies accumulated around the barracks, the carcasses sprawled out on the snow because nobody bothered to bury them.